We may earn money or products from the companies mentioned in this post.

 No international driver’s license needed

-Your US driver’s license (or native country’s license) will work just fine, although we never got pulled over.
-I’ve also heard tickets for breaking the traffic laws are quite expensive in Costa Rica, so I would recommend following the posted speed limit, even if the natives are zipping passed you.
+Fines for breaking the traffic laws are quite expensive in Costa Rica, so follow the posted speed limit at all times, even if the locals are zipping past you.

-I would definitely recommend driving in this country.
+We would definitely recommend renting a car and driving in Costa Rica!
 Not only is it safe to drive in Costa Rica, but it’s a beautiful country and you will get to see more of it if you rent a car.

 Got a question or comment about driving in Costa Rica?
 We’d love to hear from you.
 Leave us your thoughts in the comments below!